GasiorMateusz/DietPlanner/.ai/prd.md

 **Description:** As a logged-in user, I want to have access to "My Account" panel where I can change password or delete my account.
 **Acceptance Criteria:**

-- "My Account" section is available in the application
+- "My Account" section is available in the application (⚠️ **Note:** Currently only account deletion is implemented via NavBar; password change is planned for future release)
-- This section contains a password change form ("Old password", "New password", "Repeat new password")
+- This section contains a password change form ("Old password", "New password", "Repeat new password") (⚠️ **Not yet implemented**)
-- There is also a "Delete account" button
+- There is also a "Delete account" button (✅ **Implemented** - available in NavBar)
-- Clicking "Delete account" displays a modal window asking for confirmation of this operation
+- Clicking "Delete account" displays a modal window asking for confirmation of this operation (✅ **Implemented**)
-- After confirmation, my account and all associated data (meal plans) are permanently deleted from the system
+- After confirmation, my account and all associated data (meal plans) are permanently deleted from the system (✅ **Implemented**)

 ### Module: Dashboard and Meal Plan Management